JNK India Limited IPO Review

 JNK India Limited IPO Details

-• NII (HNI) Shares Offered: NIIs are investors who are not QIBs or retail investors.
-They include high net-worth individuals (HNIs), corporate bodies, trusts, societies, etc., who bid for more than Rs 2 lakhs worth of shares in an IPO.
-NIIs can bid for up to 15% of the total shares offered in an IPO.
-NIIs have to pay 100% of the bid amount at the time of application.
-NIIs cannot bid at the cut-off price, which is the highest price at which the shares are allotted.
-HNIs are a sub-category of NIIs who bid for more than Rs 10 lakhs worth of shares in an IPO.
+NII (HNI) Shares Sold: NIIs are non-QIB and non-retail investors.
+They consist of high-net-worth individuals (HNIs), corporate entities, trusts, societies, etc., that place their bids above resources of Rs 2 lakhs in shares in an IPO.
+NIIs have the option of bidding 15% of the entire shares in an IPO.
+NIIs are required to deposit 100 per cent of the bid price when they are making an application.
+NIIs do not bid at the cut-off price, which is the highest price at which the shares are allotted.
+HNIs are a subgroup of NIIs, and they place higher bids than the Rs 10 lakhs in an IPO.
 (NII Shares Offered: 2,347,497 (15.00%)).

-Competitors of JNK India Limited
+JNK India Limited competitors

 Main Competitor: